 More adventurous travelers might want to consider going for the “Seafari” Cayo Blanco.
 A boat trip among other things, this activity has a lot of possibilities of what to see in Cuba.
 You can snorkel around the coral reef, swim with the dolphins or even see a dolphin show.
 Earth-bound visitors also might love the Bellamar caves.
 The oldest of all things to do in Cuba, it’s been open for visitors since the 1860s.
 The caves are huge and impressive, a must what to see in Cuba!

 Our trip into what to see in Cuba will stay in your memories forever!
 Vinales, Varadero, and Havana all offer unique, yet different experiences and still this country has so much more to see.
 We will for sure be back here to experience more things to do in Cuba!

-To help you make the most of your trip check out my Havana Travel Guide, Havana Restaurant Review, and Havana Hotel Review.
-If you’re someone that prefers the countryside to the city then why not take a Cuban countryside and beach road trip!
+- Planning a trip to Cuba?
+Make the most of it!
+Check out my Havana Travel Guide, Havana Restaurant Review, and Havana Hotel Review.
+If you prefer the countryside to the city then why not take the Cuban countryside and beach road trip?